0xNii/Turnshop/README.md

 # Turnshop
-An Django library web application
+A Django app
+By Michael Lamptey